NextronSystems/analysis-cockpit-manual/usage/case-management-best-practices.rst

 The ``Changes`` tab shows information about changes to this case.

-In other words: This your case audit log.
+In other words: This is your case audit log.

 .. figure:: ../images/image91.png
    :target: ../_images/image91.png